Context Facts Tell Us How Entities are Related

 Query Logs and Context Facts Take-Aways

 This approach to scoring related facts based upon queries reminds me of how Google may be building ontologies about subjects by looking at query logs related to those, which I wrote about in SEO Moves From Keywords to Ontologies and Query Patterns.
 I wrote about questions in query patterns that were found in that post, such as “How tall was Barack Obama?”
 In the patent I am writing about today, we learn that President Obama was the Ninth tallest President.
-So the process of using query logs to build ontologies about a subject also seems to involve ranking facts that may be related to those subjects as well, to possibly include that information in answers, or in possible other formations, like a carousel like this:
+So the process of using query logs to build ontologies about a subject also seems to involve ranking facts that may be related to those subjects as well, to possibly include that information in answers, or possible other formations, like a carousel-like this:

 The patent points out how these context facts can be combined with related entities, such as those we might see in a carousel:

 Each of the related entities can include a related fact.
 The list corresponding to the context fact can be provided along with the related entities and the related facts corresponding to each of the related entities of the respective list.
 In some aspects, a predetermined number of related entities may be provided at the related entity region 1 14 of the browser interface for displaying context facts.
 The number of related entities that are provided can be based on the list associated with the context fact, the context fact, the total number of related entities, or any combination thereof.
-For example, if the list region 1 12 of the context fact includes “Tallest United States Presidents,” the related entity region 1 14 can include the four tallest United States Presidents: Abraham Lincoln, Lyndon B. Johnson, Thomas Jefferson, and Franklin D. Roosevelt and the respective related fact, or height in this instance, for each.
+For example, if the list region 1 12 of the context fact includes “Tallest United States Presidents,” the related entity region 1 14 can include the four tallest United States Presidents: Abraham Lincoln, Lyndon B. Johnson, Thomas Jefferson, and Franklin D. Roosevelt and the respectively related fact, or height in this instance, for each.

 I have written about related entities in search results in the post Related Entity Scores in Knowledge-Based Searches.
 The patent I wrote about in that post talked about related entity scores and this one talks about fact scores and related entity scores.
 Those lead me to believe that I may have to start learning about related entities and related facts when I wrote about an entity in the future.
 And that Google will likely be trying to understand the relationships between entities and facts and query patterns that may be associated with those.

 Added: This patent about Context Facts has been granted on May 14, 2019, under the name Providing Context Facts.
-I am reminded of the Google patent I wrote about in the post Google Shows Us How It Uses Entity Extractions for Knowledge Graphs, which talks about understanding contexts of entites (facts related to them) and scoring those with confidence scores to tell us how correct those facts may be.
+I am reminded of the Google patent I wrote about in the post Google Shows Us How It Uses Entity Extractions for Knowledge Graphs, which talks about understanding contexts of entities (facts related to them) and scoring those with confidence scores to tell us how correct those facts may be.

 Last Updated: May 14, 2019